obezsmertnyi/aura/AURA.md

 ```

 ## 6. Start the Synchronizer
-Run the following command to start the synchronizer:
+Run the following command to start the synchronizer using the `docker-compose.yaml` file from the [Metaplex Aura repository](https://github.com/metaplex-foundation/aura):

 ```bash
 docker compose -f docker-compose.yaml up -d synchronizer